alanmanning/ubc-thesis-lyx/README.md

 ## About this template

 ### What is this?
 This is a template for Doctoral and Masters theses at the University of British Columbia.
-This template is for use with [LyX](https://www.lyx.org/), which is built upon LaTeX.
+This template is for use with [LyX](https://www.lyx.org/), an open-source document preprocessor which is built upon LaTeX.
 I wrote my Masters thesis in LaTeX and found it to be a painful endeavour.
 I wrote my PhD thesis in LyX and it was significantly smoother.

 ### Who should use this?
 Anyone who knows a bit of LaTeX but wants to try something a little easier (at least, I found it easier).